 The notes are so important for parents.
 I quickly jot down their score and the student and I come up with a goal (the experts say to only increase it a few words at a time).
 Parents like to see these notes so that they know how their child is progressing.

-are obsessed with these stickers!
+My students are obsessed with these stickers!
 When they reach their goal (the goals are pretty

 obtainable) they get a sticker.
 They love to show their friends and other